puzzlepeaches/succ/README.md

 * Add support for reading domains from stdin
 * Add support for filtering out subdomains
 * Add support for filtering out domains that do not resolve
-* Add JSONL output format
+* Add JSONL output format support